 Why Cost-Per-Lead Is the Wrong Metric for Lending Growth

 The correct growth metric for a lending institution is not CAC alone — it is the ratio of CAC to LTV adjusted for credit risk.
 A channel that acquires customers at twice the cost of another channel is still superior if it acquires customers whose lifetime value is more than twice as high.
-And in lending, lifetime value is profoundly different across channels, borrower segments, and geographies — because it is driven not just by the first loan but by repeat borrowing behaviour, product cross-sell, and most critically, by the probability of default that reduces every LTV calculation.
+And in lending, lifetime value is profoundly different across channels, borrower segments, and geographies — because it is driven not just by the first loan but by repeat borrowing behavior, product cross-sell, and most critically, by the probability of default that reduces every LTV calculation.

 The Full CAC-to-LTV Model: All 8 Channels Compared